v2sCollections/City-of-Dreams/README.md

 ![](https://s11.gifyu.com/images/Optinal.jpg)Now you can choose which ***(OPTIONAL)***  mods you would like to install these mods have notes attached and you will be prompted with specific installation options to guide you through the process ⛔ **(make sure to read these messages)**.

+⛔ All ***(OPTIONAL)***  mods will be enabled automatically if you choose to install **"all optional mods" If** you do choose to install all then you will have to manually disable the ones you don't want.

 ***

 ## [In-game settings](https://)